-Work on the new London Bridge station entrances on Tooley Street started on 30 April 2016.
-From August 2016 we begin to rebuild platforms 1 to 3.
-As our work moves across to the other side of the station we need to access our work site from Tooley Street.
+Work on the new London Bridge station entrances on Tooley Street started in April 2016 and from August 2016 we began to rebuild platforms 1 to 3.
+As our work has now moved across to the northern side of the station, we need to access our work site from Tooley Street.
 To do this, we need to make changes to the road.
 These changes have been agreed with the London Borough of Southwark and Transport for London.

 Tuesday 3 May 2016 until 2018

 Tooley Street is closed to eastbound traffic from Borough High Street to Bermondsey Street.
 Follow the diversion route via Borough High Street, Great Dover Street and Tower Bridge Road.
 Please allow more time for your journey, especially during the peak hours of 07:00 – 10:00 and 16:00 – 19:00 on weekdays.